Seoul Metro 6000 series

-The Seoul Metro 6000 series is a commuter train introduced by the Seoul Transportation Corporation from 1999 to 2000 with the opening of Seoul Subway Line 6.
+The Seoul Metro 6000 series is a metro train introduced by the Seoul Transportation Corporation from 1999 to 2000 with the opening of Seoul Subway Line 6.
 Currently, a total of 39 8-car trains (312 total units) are in operation on Line 6, and an additional 2 8-car trains (16 total units) are in operation on Line 7.

 Generations

 1st generation (601 ~ 641)

 These vehicles were introduced in preparation for the opening of the first phase of Seoul Subway Line 6 on August 7, 2000 and the second phase on December 15 of the same year.
 In the early days of production, it was produced at Hyundai Precision's Changwon plant, but it was produced at the same plant after Hyundai Precision, Daewoo Heavy Industries, and Hanjin Heavy Industries, the nation's top three railway vehicle manufacturers, were integrated into KOROS on July 1, 1999.

 Specifications

 Control

-The 6000 series uses a VVVF-IGBT 2-level inverter from Mitsubishi, Japan.
+The 6000 series uses a IGBT-VVVF 2-level inverter from Mitsubishi, Japan.

-Among the vehicles introduced, 609 vehicles were equipped with VVVF-IGBT inverter, which was first locally developed by Hyundai Precision, but the regenerative braking efficiency of the inverter was extremely low and frequently failed, so it was returned to the same VVVF inverter as the existing vehicle in 2005.
+Among the vehicles introduced, 609 vehicles were equipped with IGBT-VVVF inverter, which was first locally developed by Hyundai Precision, but the regenerative braking efficiency of the inverter was extremely low and frequently failed, so it was returned to the same VVVF inverter as the existing vehicle in 2005.